Get in touch with us

 While it can be good for your health to avoid some things that cause you anxiety, not visiting the dentist for teeth cleanings, X-rays, and other routine dental care can have very serious consequences for your health, including:

-- Damage to your teeth, gums, tongue, and jaw that could be prevented with regular checkups and preventative care
+- Damage to your teeth, gums, tongue, and jaw could be prevented with regular checkups and preventative care

 - Lost and/or broken teeth